mdeguzis/RetroRig/README.md

 Warning!
 It will overwrite:

--Emulator configs for supported emulators:

-* MAME
-* Stella
-* Mupen64Plus
-* mednafen

--Also configs related to:
+-Emulator configs for supported emulators (see Section 1: Installation of the wiki) -Also configs related to:

 * qjoypad